 Nxai Pan Camp

-Nxai Pan Camp is situated in the tree line with eight purpose built and solar powered desert rooms, all with thatched roofs and insulation so it is cooler in the summer and warmer in the winter.
+Nxai Pan Camp is situated in a tree line overlooking a waterpan with nine purpose built rooms, all with thatched roofs and insulation so it is cooler in the summer and warmer in the winter.
 All the rooms are solar powered with ceiling fans and outside showers, a private viewing deck and are connected by slightly raised walkways.
-The main area consists of a dining room, lounge area and a viewing deck.
-There will also be a swimming pool, library and curio shop soon.
+The main area consists of a dining room, lounge area, a viewing deck as well as a swimming pool, library and curio shop.

-Activities on offer are game drives in open 4 x 4 vehicles and historical tours to Baines Baobab Tree, nature walks.
-The camp can be accessed by 4x4 vehicles or you can fly.
+Activities on offer are game drives in open 4 x 4 vehicles and including tours to Baines Baobab Tree.
+Informative nature walks with a Bushman guide are also offered.
+The camp can be accessed by 4x4 vehicles or you can fly in.

-The camp is booked on an all inclusive basis with accommodation, all meals and drinks (including premium drinks), activities and laundry service.
-Children as of six years are welcomed here on request.
+The camp is booked on an all inclusive basis with accommodation, all meals and drinks (excluding premium drinks), activities and laundry service.
+Children from six years are welcomed here on request.